As a user researcher, I'm always looking for ways to help teams develop an understanding of the people they're building products and services for.

 Accessibility testing is a mandatory step in DVSA’s development processes.
 The GOV.UK Design System that we follow includes styles and patterns that can help to make sure a service is usable by physically disabled users as well as those with mental impairments.

-As well as following the guidance in the GOV.UK Service Manual on making your service accessible, we wanted to develop empathy with differently-abled users.
+As well as following the guidance in the GOV.UK Service Manual on making your service accessible, we wanted to develop empathy with users with a disability.

 Simulating visual impairments

 DVSA recently bought a set of goggles that simulate a range of visual impairments.
 They include cataracts, tunnel vision, and loss of parts of the visual field associated with diabetes, stroke and macular degeneration.